What is the price spread and why does it matter?

 Also note that it's a "market spread" and not a "dealer's spread".

-Because on BullionVault – unlike any other physical platform we know of – you can set your own price as you wish, at no extra charge.
+Because when trading gold online at BullionVault, you can set your own price as you wish, at no extra charge.
+We know of no other physical platform that offers this.

 So, can all the other thousands of buyers and sellers using our Order Board.
 And between them, they create a genuine market, with a genuine market spread, rather than pricing gold simply so a dealer can make a profit.